-- 15 The Full component is a review of the provider's arrangements for maintaining the academic standards and quality of the courses it offers against the full set of principles contained within the UK Quality Code for Higher Education (2024 revision).
-This will therefore also meet the Home Office requirements and will also assess a provider against a common UK framework. - 16 The review activity that will take place within the Full component will also vary according to the context of the institution and the complexity of its higher education provision.
+15 The Full component is a review of the provider's arrangements for maintaining the academic standards and quality of the courses it offers against the full set of principles contained within the UK Quality Code for Higher Education (2024 revision).
+This will therefore also meet the Home Office requirements and will also assess a provider against a common UK framework.

+16 The review activity that will take place within the Full component may also vary according to the context of the institution and the complexity of its higher education provision.
+Visits for the full component will normally be three days but may be extended for a provider offering a significant number of subject areas over a range of different delivery sites.